dotnet/AspNetCore.Docs/aspnetcore/security/authentication/windowsauth.md

 ---

-When manually modifying an existing project, confirm that the app's project file includes a package reference for the [Microsoft.AspNetCore.App metapackage](xref:fundamentals/metapackage-app) **or** the [Microsoft.AspNetCore.Authentication](https://www.nuget.org/packages/Microsoft.AspNetCore.Authentication/) NuGet package.
+When modifying an existing project, confirm that the project file includes a package reference for the [Microsoft.AspNetCore.App metapackage](xref:fundamentals/metapackage-app) **or** the [Microsoft.AspNetCore.Authentication](https://www.nuget.org/packages/Microsoft.AspNetCore.Authentication/) NuGet package.

 ## Enable Windows Authentication with IIS